clux/facemaulers/factions/undying-soul.md

 Slashes indicate translation issues from undercommon.
 Peace and stability is the same word in undercommon.

+### Prophecy Goal
+Felgolos, Arklem, Irae must be present/die in the room of Kiaransalee.

 ## Motivation
 **Goal**: Unending life, unending peace.
 Irae can make it happen.
 High ranks have power.
 Raise all they can.
 Start with the shadowfell.
 Mind control important people.
 At a certain point they will have critical mass and can start taking on the [[silver-helix]].
 **Possible goal**: Have [[koth]] reclaim [[neverwinter]].
 Valindra?